SuperTapood/Game-Engine/README.md

 #### ADD SOME BLOODY DOCUMENTATION YOU MORON

 #### General Objects
-picture buttons, circle buttons, n-sided shapes
+picture buttons, circle buttons, n-sided shapes, maybe deploy players from the placeholders

 #### Music Player
 it didn't work for some god-forsaken reason